mlfaw/mmcs/README.md

   - Many links to other downloaders.
 - https://github.com/CuddleBear92/Hydrus-Presets-and-Scripts/issues/57
   - Often, images from websites will not be the same image that a person created.
 This is due to resizing, reencoding, and stripping of metadata.
 This has links for perceptual hashing instead of file-content hashing.

-misc todo:
-- puff.c (small inflator for DEFLATE from zlib/contrib)
-- APPNOTE.TXT - .ZIP File Format Specification
-- Stop with the changelog.zip embedding... a changelog should be distributed as a .txt in the install directory... running a program to see a changelog & version is not cool
-- PhAddLayoutItem(&LayoutManager, GetDlgItem(hwndDlg, IDCANCEL), NULL, PH_ANCHOR_BOTTOM | PH_ANCHOR_RIGHT);
-- ListViewSample.cpp